niebardzo/niebardzo.github.io/_posts/2020-06-01-gynvael-challenge-5.md

 In the second paragraph, we may read:

 {: .box-note}
 Returns middleware that only parses urlencoded bodies and only looks at requests where the Content-Type header matches the type option.
-This parser accepts only UTF-8 encoding of the body and supports automatic inflation of gzip and deflate encodings.
+This parser accepts only UTF-8 encoding of the body and supports the automatic inflation of gzip and deflate encodings.

 The trick with the encoding won't work as UTF-8 is only supported by this middleware.
 But, the middleware supports the inflation of gzip, which is a good candidate to try smuggling **ShowMeTheFlag**.

-At the begining of previously mentioned read() function we see by the comments that there is decompression from content stream performed:
+At the beginning of previously mentioned read() function, we see by the comments that there is decompression from content stream performed:
 **node_modules/body-parser/lib/read.js**

 ![gyn_5](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-06-01-gyn5_2.png)

-Simple as that, let's try to send the gzip compressed urlencoded body params, with the usage of Burp Suite and Hackvertor.
+Simple as that, let's try to send the gzip-compressed urlencoded body params, with the usage of Burp Suite and Hackvertor.
 We also must add the HTTP Header; **Content-Encoding: gzip**

 ![gyn_5](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-06-01-gyn5_3.png)